 This means taking special precautions to ensure that what I’m baking is safe for dogs to share, and won’t cause me a panicked call to animal poison control or a trip to the emergency vet hospital.
-Here’s how I bake and share safely -- and I’m eager to hear your kitchen confidential tips, so please post them in the comments!
+Here’s how I bake safely — and I’m eager to hear your kitchen confidential tips, so please share them in the comments!

-Because I avoid highly processed food for myself and my dogs, I steer clear of refined white sugar, opting instead for brown or light-brown sugar, or maple sugar -- but even then, I still make a point of reducing the amount of sweet stuff called for in a recipe by half or one-third.
-(In the case of banana bread, I compensate by adding one more ripe banana.)
+Because I avoid highly processed food for myself and my dogs (cancer thrives on sugar), I steer clear of refined white sugar, opting instead for brown or light-brown sugar, or maple sugar — but even then, I still make a point of reducing the amount of sweet stuff called for in a recipe by half or one-third.
+(In the case of banana bread, I compensate by adding in one more ripe banana.)